James Beard Foundation Award: 2020s: 2021 awards

-In August 2020, the James Beard Foundation announced that the 2020 awards presentation would be cancelled because of COVID and they will “forgo its traditional Awards presentation in 2021, including the Restaurant and Chef Awards, Media Awards, and Restaurant Design Awards.
+In August 2020, the James Beard Foundation announced that the 2020 awards presentation would be cancelled due to the COVID-19 pandemic.
+They will "forgo its traditional Awards presentation in 2021, including the Restaurant and Chef Awards, Media Awards, and Restaurant Design Awards.
 We will not be accepting recommendations or submissions.
-We will be working with the Awards Committee and Subcommittees to overhaul the policies and procedures for the Awards.”
+We will be working with the Awards Committee and Subcommittees to overhaul the policies and procedures for the Awards."

 2022 awards

+The 2022 James Beard Awards were presented on June 13, 2022, at The Lyric Opera of Chicago and hosted by Kwame Onwuachi.
+The media awards ceremony was on June 11, 2022, at Columbia College Chicago and was hosted by Lisa Ling, while the Leadership Awards ceremony was held on June 12, 2022, at The Dalcy in Chicago and hosted by Terry Bryant.